ndiyathanda/linuxclicker/README.md

 ![](Screenshot_62.png)

 # Early Access
-This software is still in the early access and still can be bugged!
+This software is still in the early access and can be bugged!